yolk/valvat/README.md

 By default blank vat numbers validate to false.
 To change this add the `:allow_blank` option:

     validates :vat_number, :valvat => {:allow_blank => true}

+To allow vat numbers from outside of europe, add something like this to your model (country_code should return a upcase iso country code):

+  class MyModel < ActiveRecord::Base
+    validates :vat_number, :valvat => true, :if => :eu?

+    def eu?
+      Valvat::Utils::EU_COUNTRIES.include?(country_code)
+    end
+  end

 ### Utilities